menu

 • Be consistent and committed to your vision

 Remember that any temporary disruptions shouldn’t cloud your final vision.
-You can definitely make modifications along the way – this will help you stay on track – but the key to succeeding in the long run is consistency, commitment and determination in the pursuit of your goals.
+You can definitely make modifications along the way – this will help you stay on track – but the key to success in the long run is consistency, commitment and determination in pursuing your goals.
 So, whenever you need to make a big decision, keep your vision in mind.

 • Work in intervals